 Turns out if you want to see sharks when you are on Isabela Island, the tour you are looking for is Los Tuneles where you can dive in a cave with adult sharks.
 Sounds scary, right?
 The great thing about the Galapagos is that because all the animals are protected, they aren’t interested in eating you.
 They have enough natural food to choose from.

-Kayaking Through the Islets
+Kayaking Through The Islets

 We met our friendly tour guide down by the pier and hopped in our kayaks.
 You can do this tour either in kayak or by boat.
 We opted for the kayaks because that sounded more fun!
 And it was fun!